...

 How is a Mediator Chosen?

-Choosing a mediator is collaborative process the parties use.
-Both parties can make suggestions about mediators they would like to use until a common ground is found.
+Choosing a mediator is the collaborative process the parties use.
+Both parties can suggest mediators they would like to use until they reach a common ground.
 The purpose of this is to help find a mediator who will remain impartial in the negotiation process.
 It is often that a party will request a mediator their attorney is familiar or close with, but the goal is to have a mediator who will remain fair and just in the process.

 The Process

-Mediations are often had at either counsel’s office or the mediator’s office.
+Mediations are often had at either the counsel’s office or the mediator’s office.
 Each party and their respective counsel will be in separate rooms to allow them to discuss in private.
-The mediator will go back and forth offering suggesting and helping apply the law to the proposals the parties have.
-At the end, the mediator will draft what is known as the Mediated Settlement Agreement where the parties and their counsel will sign.
-This mediated settlement agreement is then filed with the court.
+The mediator will go back and forth offering suggestions and helping apply the law to the proposals the parties have.
+At the end, the mediator will draft a Mediated Settlement Agreement, which the parties and their counsel will sign.
+The mediator will then file this agreement with the court.

-Mediations have been proven to be more cost efficient rather than having to pay to have Judge decide matters on Temporary Orders or for a final trial.
-Overall, people attempt to avoid litigation through the courts all together because of the expenses, how time consuming it could be, and how stressful and unpredictable a Judge can be.
+Mediations often prove more cost-efficient than paying for a judge to decide matters on Temporary Orders or at a final trial.
+Overall, people attempt to avoid litigation through the courts altogether because of the expenses, how time-consuming it could be, and how stressful and unpredictable a Judge can be.

 Mediation Can Save Your Pockets

-A final trial on the merits can cost upwards to ten-thousand dollars, money most people would rather save by paying for a mediation.
+A final trial on the merits can cost upwards of ten thousand dollars, money most people would rather save by paying for a mediation.
 The comparison in costs alone is enough to push for having a mediation.

 Mediation Gives You Privacy

-You can also expect the effects of having any hearing or trial to further strain the relationship of the parties where they will be questioned openly in front of the court room.
+A hearing or trial will also strain the relationship between the parties, as the court will question them openly in the courtroom.
 Often, the parties will say embarrassing and hurtful things about the other party to give them leverage in their argument.
 In a mediation you are not in front of a courtroom, but instead in a separate room with counsel only and will have more privacy.

 Mediation is Flexible to Your Schedule

-Courts are time consuming because they are always overscheduled and sometimes will not be able to have your hearing for months out.
-These dates are often given to you with little to no say, and you will be required to show up on those dates at specified time.
+Courts can be time-consuming because their busy schedules often push hearings several months ahead.
+You usually receive these dates with little input and must attend at the specified times.
 Mediation is easily accessible because there are more mediators than Judges and there is much more schedule flexibility which can help speed up the process.
 You will get to choose what day and time you are able to mediate.

 Mediation is Less Stressful